PyPiSan/PyPisan/README.md

 - 🔭 I'm currently working on KinAni and Sanchitra Android apps (for TV and Mobile)
 - 🔭 I’m also working on ...JMdict library to create my Japanese-Hindi dictionary Android app,
-- 🌱 I’m currently trying to learn ...Flutter..and many some other stuffs 😄
+- 🌱 I’m currently trying to learn ...Flutter..and many more other stuffs 😄
 - 🎻 I’m also trying to learn how to play Violin.
 - 👯 I’m looking to collaborate on ...my Python and Java based API services.
 - 💬 Ask me about ...anything 😄